Tutorial 10: Storing & Retrieving Data

 collect()

-(h) Do any of these bid concentration ratios appear “too high”?
-Identify a set of bidders whose behaviour you want to explore more closely.
-Explain your decision making strategy here.
+(d).
+Inspect concentration.
+Do any concentration ratios appear high enough to review?
+Identify a small set of bidders whose behaviour you would explore more closely, and explain your decision rule.

-(i) Why might possible shill bidder’s share of bids to one seller be an intermediate value, like 20 - 30 percent, rather than over 50%?
+(e).
+Why might a possible shill bidder’s share of bids to one seller be an intermediate value, such as 20-30 percent, rather than above 50 percent?

 # Step 1: winners per auction